shuheikurita/glgp/README.md

-# Speaker-Follower Models for Vision-and-Language Navigation
+# Generative Language-Grounded Policy (GLGP) for Vision-and-Language Navigation

 This repository contains the code for the following paper: